BroCod3/DefHack/README.md

 ## Key Feature

 Meet our NLP model **Qbot**, powered by IBM Assistant.
-The Qbot acts as an assistant to each student in the school/college/university, providing support in all the activities, including academics.
+The Qbot acts as an assistant to each student, providing support in all the activities, including academics.
 This bot bridges the gap between the student and school/college/university.   </br>
 </br>
 ![gif](https://github.com/AlexyPulivelil/DefHack/blob/main/Assets/Bot%20GIF-downsized_large.gif)